-Her Lawyer Law Firm in istanbul also argued that the autopsy report shows that Reece had alcohol, cocaine and antidepressants in his blood and that the use of these three substances together can make people suicidal.
+Her lawyer also argued that the autopsy report shows that Reece had alcohol, cocaine and antidepressants in his blood and that the use of these three substances together can make people suicidal.

-They also said: ‘It is not possible for my client to lift the deceased person, who is so much heavier than herself, and throw him over the balcony railing.’
+They also said: ‘It is not possible for my client to lift the deceased person, who is so much heavier than herself, in istanbul Lawyer Law Firm and throw him over the balcony railing.’

-Stating that there was no report from the Istanbul Forensic Medicine Institute on whether the incident had been caused by a throw or Lawyer Law Firm in Turkey a fall, the Lawyer Law Firm istanbul Turkey requested the release of the woman.
+Stating that there was no report from the Istanbul Forensic Medicine Institute on whether the incident had been caused by a throw or a fall, the lawyer requested the release of the woman.

 The court ruled that Kayley should be released under judicial control, under the condition that she does not leave the Manavgat district.